anishak20/portfolio/content/research/thesis.md

   <img src="/blog/thesis/plots.png" style="max-width: 120%; height: auto;">
 </div>

-The nature of the graphs indicates a continuous, smooth second-order phase transition of the matter.
+The nature of the entropy density plot indicates a continuous, smooth second-order transition from the hadronic phase to the deconfined phase of quarks and gluons.
 Furthermore, the **speed of sound** was computed and compared with both lattice and curvature data, showing consistency at higher temperatures.
 This suggests that DDQM Model despite being a phenomenological approach agrees with the numerical results from lattice QCD.
-Hence, DDQM Model is a reasonable approximation for describing the EoS of QGP at high temperatures and high densities conditions that are present inside a neutron star.
+Hence, DDQM Model is a reasonable approximation for describing the EoS of QGP at high temperature and high density conditions that are present inside a neutron star.

 <div style="display: flex; justify-content: center; margin: 10px 0;">
   <img src="/blog/thesis/cs2.png" style="max-width: 60%; height: auto;">